frontierhq/ranger/README.rst

 About
 -----

-Ranger has been built to allow platform teams to provide a deployment framework
+Ranger has been built to enable organisations to build, test, configure, deploy, destroy and promote universal workloads (infrastructure, platform, application, data - anything!) using GitOps inside the existing CI/CD system (without need to deploy additional platform tooling).

+It was created by a platform team who were using tools like Flux and ArgoCD for GitOps at the application layer, and wanted the same outcomes at the infrastructure and platform layer.

-Ranger enables common GitOps outcomes - including improved efficiency and security, a better developer experience, reduced costs, and faster deployments - all from your existing CI/CD platform.
+Ranger enables those GitOps outcomes - including improved efficiency and security, a better developer experience, reduced costs, and faster deployments - at all layers of the stack, all from your existing CI/CD system.

 --------
 Concepts